Global Health Student Organizations

 MINORITY ASSOCIATION OF PRE-MEDICAL STUDENTS (MAPS)

-MAPS is the sister chapter of the Student National Medical Association (SNMA).
+MAPS is a sister chapter of the Student National Medical Association (SNMA).
 Its mission is to increase the number of African-American, Latinx, and other students of color entering and completing medical school by partnering college chapters with medical colleges across the country.
 Members of Earlham’s chapter have the opportunity to network with current medical students at the Indiana University School of Medicine.
-Our chapter is also open to all minority students interested in a health career, not just medicine.
+Our chapter is open to all minority students interested in a health career, not just medicine.

 Future Health Professionals-HOSA is a national organization that seeks to develop leadership and technical skill competencies through motivation, awareness, and recognition, an integral part of the Health Science Education instructional program.
 HOSA chapters can be found on high school and college campuses across the country, and Earlham’s chapter is one of five currently active within Indiana.
 Earlham students regularly participate in HOSA competitions, having placed first down to fourth in various healthcare categories at the state and national levels in recent years.